kmiller720/yajb/chapters/Chapter_1.md

 > 2 + 5 * 5
 ```

 What did our worker get?
-Was it `2 + ( 5 * 5)` or was it `(2 + 5) * 5`?
+Was it `2 + (5 * 5)` or was it `(2 + 5) * 5`?
 What happens when we actually put those expressions inside of the console?
 What kind of rules do you think the worker is following to come up with the answer?

 >Coder Break:
 >
-Throughout this book, I will ask questions and ask you to try things without giving you what the outcome should be or the answer to the question.
+Throughout this book, I will ask questions and ask you to try things without giving you what the outcome should be or giving the answer to the question.
 This is to foster the questioning of why and how things work.
 While you can just copy/paste from this book, you will gain far more if you take a moment or two after each concept and break it.
 Finding the edges of the language helps far more than learning the syntax or an API.

 We see that our worker understands what a `number` is and has some basic operations that it can do with them ( `+`, `/`, etc).
 How about text?
 Let's see.
 With numbers we could just type in what we wanted and it understood.
 Can we just type in some text and our worker understand?